volumio/docs/docs/00_User_Manual/03_Stream_audio_to_volumio.md

 * IMPORTANT: on the source (your Android phone or your PC), it's necessary to use the WAV format

 ### Airplay
-* AirPlay is an equivalent protocol to DLNA, but proprietary and developped by Apple.
+* AirPlay is an equivalent protocol to DLNA, but proprietary and developed by Apple.
 It is used by default by iTunes, and on iPhone, iPad, ...
 * This protocol is now available on other non-Apple sources (see below)
 * This is implemented by default, and nothing needs to be configured on Volumio side